Aayush518/OpenGL-Pyramid-Demo/README.md

 # OpenGL-Pyramid-Demo

-Welcome to the 3D Visualization Project repository!
 This project provides an interactive 3D visualization using the OpenGL library, demonstrating a rotating pyramid with labeled vertices and an adjustable observer point.

 ![Project Demo](demo.gif)